davidjstudholme/get-viral-haplotypes/README.md

 ```
 duplicates_for_exclusion_list.txt
 ```
 This file simply includes one ID per line.
 Horribly, this filename is currently hard-coded.
-Yuk.
+That's a bad thing.

 The ```outbreak.txt``` file specifies which samples belong to which outbreak and which are from staff and which are from patients.